Specific Training Opportunities

 • Joining the EBQI meetings and helping to develop the model

-• Supporting Aim 3 execution including supporting the family law navigator
+• Supporting Aim 3 execution including supporting the family law navigator (i.e., providing supervision)

 Roles for interns:

-• Helping to analyze the qualitative data
+• Helping to design the online parent intervention modules

 Suicide Prevention in Juvenile Detention

 Our lab has led several qualitative and mixed methods studies related to suicide prevention in juvenile detention.
 There are opportunities to get involved in analyzing those data and coauthoring papers.
-Note: I have an NIMH K23 related to suicide prevention in juvenile detention that is within the funding range.
-Should it be funded, the project would start late 2022 or early 2023.
-The study’s first aim is a qualitative study to understand the lived experiences of Black young adults with prior lived experience in juvenile detention.

 Supervisor(s)